tc39/proposal-ses/README.md

      (denoted in the explanation below by the symbol `freshGlobal`) that inherits from the proto-global object.
 This fresh global is also a plain object.

-       * The `freshGlobal` object is populated with overriding bindings for the evaluators with global names (`eval` and `Function`).
+       * The `freshGlobal` object is populated with overriding bindings for the evaluators that have global names (specifically: `eval` and `Function`).
 It binds each of these names to fresh objects that inherit from the corresponding objects from the proto-SES realm.

-       * It then copies the own enumerable properties from `endowments` onto this global (note that this copying happens *after* binding the evaluators, so that the caller of `confine` has the option to endow a SES realm with different evaluators of its own choosing),
+       * The own enumerable properties from `endowments` are then copied onto this global.
+Note that this copying happens *after* binding the evaluators, so that the caller of `confine` has the option to endow a SES realm with different evaluators of its own choosing.

-       * evaluates `src` as if by calling the `eval` method originally used to populate `freshGlobal` prior to copying in the endowments, and
+       * Evaluate `src` as if by calling the `eval` method originally used to populate `freshGlobal` prior to copying in the endowments, then

-       * returns the completion value.
-When `src` is an expression, the completion value is the value that the expression evaluates to.
+       * return the completion value as the value that the `confine` call evaluates to.
+When `src` is an expression, this completion value is the value that `src` evaluates to.

   1. The evaluators of the proto-SES realm evaluate code in the global scope of the proto-SES realm, using the proto-SES realm's frozen